Sweeney Treatment Enhancements Project

 The PFAS found in the Cape Fear result largely from decades of releases by Chemours and DuPont from their chemical plant on the Bladen-Cumberland county line, about 100 miles upriver from Wilmington.

 The CFPUA Board awarded a $35.9 million contract to Adams-Robinson Enterprises Inc. for construction of the project.
 It is being funded through the sale of revenue bonds.
-This financing is expected to result in an increase of about $5 per month on the average customer’s bill.

 Until the new filters are finished, CFPUA has implemented a program to replace media in existing filters at Sweeney.
 Those steps have resulted in some reductions but are unsuited as a long-term solution.